xd2287/transformers/docs/source/en/model_doc/nezha.md

 This model was contributed by [sijunhe](https://huggingface.co/sijunhe).
 The original code can be found [here](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/NEZHA-PyTorch).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [nezha](https://huggingface.co/models?other=nezha)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)